Can I rent a property "sight unseen"?

 What if I lost the keys of my unit and can't get in?

 We don't consider lockouts an emergency.
-During office hours you can come to the office and borrow a spare set of keys to your apartment, but these must be returned within 24 hours or you will have to pay to re-key the property.
+During office hours you can come to the office and borrow a spare set of keys to your unit, but these must be returned within 24 hours or you will have to pay to re-key the property.
 On the other hand, if you're locked out after we've closed, you will have to call a locksmith and pay him yourself.